hiero-ledger/hiero/hashgraph-transfer.md

   - Must have ability to create a repository on the receiving organizations side (Hiero)
 - **Repository Transfer Approval Agent (AA)**
   - The person responsible for approving PRs throughout the transfer process
-  - Must have approval authority on the Hiero-Ledger/governance repository and on the target repository
+  - Must have approval authority on the [Hiero-Ledger/governance][governance] repository and on the target repository

 ## PRE-TRANSFER Checks

-Prior to the day of transfer the following items shall be defined and made available to the **Repository Transfer Agent**
+- Prior to the day of transfer the following items shall be defined and made available to the **Repository Transfer Agent**
   - Target Repository Name (like hiero-sdk-foo)
   - Maintainer Group Name (like hiero-sdk-foo-maintainer)
   - Maintainers List (should be 2-3 people)
   - Committer Group Name (like hiero-sdk-foo-commiter)
   - Committers List

+- Point of contact for questions during transfer is identified and provided to the **Repository Transfer Agent**

+- Impending Change has been communicated
+  - Internal consumers are aware that the repository is moving to [Hiero-Ledger][hiero]
+    - Prework has been performed on an internal branch to change references from **hashgraph** to **hiero**
+  - External consumers are aware that the repository is moving to [Hiero-Ledger][hiero]

+- If publishing artifacts to maven central:
+  - Appropriate service account is configured in [Hiero-Ledger][hiero]
+  - Maven Central namespace is available for publishing
+  - List of currrently published packages (from [Hashgraph][hashgraph]) is provided to **Repository Transfer Agent**
+- If publishing gradle plugins to gradle plugin central:
+  - Appropriate service account is configured in [Hiero-Ledger][hiero]
+  - List of currrently published packages (from [Hashgraph][hashgraph]) is provided to **Repository Transfer Agent**
+- If publishing to npmjs:
+  - Appropriate service account is configured in [Hiero-Ledger][hiero]
+  - List of currrently published packages (from [Hashgraph][hashgraph]) is provided to **Repository Transfer Agent**
+- If codecov artifacts are captured for the repository
+  - **Repository Transfer Agent** is made aware

+- The [@hashgraph/devops-ci team][devops-ci] will capture the repository variables and variable states and provide to the TA prior to day of transfer
+- The [@hashgraph/devops-ci team][devops-ci] will capture the repository secrets and provide this list to the TA prior to day of transfer

+## Day-Before Checks

+The day before a repository is transferred the TA and AA shall verify the following checks have been complete

+- DCO Audit is complete
+- License Audit is complete
+- Pre-Transfer Checks are complete
+  - TA has the following:
+    - New repository Information
+    - List of Maven Central packages
+    - List of Gradle Plugin Central packages
+    - List of NPMJS packages
+    - Awareness of Codecov needs
+    - List of repository variables/states
+    - List of repository secrets
+    - Repository Point of Contact for day-of questions
+- Developer Experience team is alerted that the repository is ready to transfer

+The Developer Experience Team shall announce the upcoming repository transfer to the community once the TA and AA verify the repository is ready for transfer.

 ## Transfer Day